How to create and manage Python environments in Visual Studio

 Because packages installed into a global environment are available to all projects that use that environment, conflicts may occur when two projects require incompatible packages or different versions of the same package.
 Virtual environments avoid such conflicts by using the interpreter and standard library from a global environment but maintaining their own package stores in isolated folders.

-In Visual Studio, you can create a virtual environment for a specific project, which is stored in a subfolder in the project (see Creating virtual environments.
-The project file also identifies the virtual environment.
-Visual Studio also records any packages that you install into that virtual environment in the project's
+In Visual Studio, you can create a virtual environment for a specific project, which is stored in a subfolder in the project.
+Visual Studio provides a command to generate a

 A conda environment is one created using the